24/7 Anchorage Emergency Dentists

 - Bleeding: While you may experience mild bleeding from your gums for various reasons that can be addressed at a regularly scheduled appointment, excessive or constant bleeding needs immediate attention.

 - Swelling: Swelling is usually the sign of an abscess or other infection, and needs to be addressed right away.
+This can also lead to discomfort and mouth pain that won’t go away on its own.

 The Most Common Dental Emergencies

-Dental emergencies can take many different forms, ranging from a toothache with no discernable cause to major trauma, like a badly cracked tooth.
+Dental emergencies can take many different forms, ranging from a toothache with no discernible cause to major trauma, like a badly cracked tooth.
 Below are some of the most common dental emergencies.
 If you don’t see your condition listed here, however, and you are concerned that it may indeed be an emergency, please don’t hesitate to contact us to discuss your treatment options right away.

 Nearly everyone has experienced a toothache at some point in their lives.
-Some toothaches are little more than a mild twinge, while others might be so severely painful that they are debilitating.
+Some are little more than a mild twinge, while others might be so severely painful that they are debilitating.

 The first thing you should do when you realize you have a toothache is to gently rinse, brush, and floss to ensure it’s not being caused by food stuck in or between your teeth.
 If this doesn’t solve the problem, then it’s a good idea to go ahead and give us a call.

 A severe toothache is a dental emergency because it’s nearly impossible for patients to discover the source of the problem on their own.
-Some of the causes of a severe toothache can be very serious and have devastating health consequences; an untreated abscess, for example, can become a much more extreme infection if left untreated.
+Some of the causes of a severe tooth ache can be very serious and have devastating health consequences; an untreated abscess, for example, can become a much more extreme infection if left untreated.

 You should never try to self-diagnose a toothache for this very reason—call us ASAP.